168557656288977

 Ahead and to your left you will see a ramp that descends down towards public restrooms that are located at the end of it.
 However, feel free to head down this ramp to perhaps get a better view of the Grizzlies in this first habitat, or to view animals in the upcoming Transitional Bear habitat or to go farther down the ramp to get a closer view of the 25 Bears previously described.
 This is a one-way ramp so if you choose to go to the end of it you will have to return to continue along the walkway.
 There is no public exit or access at the bottom of it.

 To the right, or to the west you will see a Lion habitat with a large log structure at its center.
-This group of Lions is a wonderful example of how the Sanctuary is able to build Lion prides consisting of unrelated animals.
-Some of the Lions were rescued in 2011 in Zanesville, Ohio.
-Many guests may remember this tragic situation where dozens of privately-owned animals were set loose and had to be put down by law enforcement officers.
-However, a lucky few Lions were not being kept at that location and their lives were preserved.
+This group of Lions is a great example of how the Sanctuary is able to build Lion prides consisting of unrelated animals.
+Some of the Lions were rescued many years ago in Mexico, where citizens attempted to keep them as pets in separate situations.
 Another male was rescued from a drug dealer in Canada while still very young.
-He was hand raised by the Animal Care staff here at the Sanctuary until he was large enough to live in a habitat.
-The remaining female, Gala, was rescued as an all-but-dead “runt” cub when her parents were rescued from a circus in Mexico.
+This expansive habitat features many wonderful areas for the lions to relax and play to their hearts' content.